Be more. Do more.

 What is the planning process?
 Why isn’t Council the authority?

-The Westmead Catholic Community initiative meets the NSW Government definition of a State Significant Project.
+The Westmead Catholic Community initiative meets the NSW Government’s definition of a State Significant Project.
 Therefore, the relevant decision-making body is the Department of Planning, Industry & Environment (DPIE).

 What is the enrolment situation in Westmead Catholic schools today?

-Subject to planning approval, new Catholic primary school facilities in Westmead will open in 2024 and will be located at Darcy Road, Westmead.
-The identities and traditions of each primary school will remain strong and vibrant within the Westmead Catholic Community: Sacred Heart Primary Westmead will cater for students from Early Learning to Year 2 and Mother Teresa Primary Westmead will serve students from Year 3 to Year 6.
-Expanding enrolment opportunities at Catherine McAuley Westmead and Parramatta Marist High School through new facilities at a later date remains a priority.
+New Catholic primary school facilities in Westmead will open in 2026 and will be located at Darcy Road, Westmead.
+A single Kindergarten to Year 6 primary school will replace the existing Sacred Heart Primary Westmead and Mother Teresa Primary Westmead schools and will be known as Sacred Heart Primary Westmead.
+The identities and traditions of each primary school will remain strong and vibrant within the Westmead Catholic Community.
+St Teresa of Calcutta will continue to be honoured, including through the new Mother Teresa Early Learning Centre which will be located on the Darcy Road site.
+Expanding enrolment opportunities at Catherine McAuley Westmead and Parramatta Marist High School through the gradual upgrade of their existing facilities at a later date remains a priority.

 How will the changes impact enrolment opportunities and processes in Westmead Catholic schools?